-The rights of class A and class B common stock are substantially similar, except with respect to certain voting provisions.
-The class B common stock is generally entitled to eight votes per share and the class A common stock is entitled to one vote per share.
-Additionally, the existence of two classes of common stock trading simultaneously in the public markets could result in less liquidity for either class of common stock than if there was only one class of our common stock being traded.
+The rights of our class A and class B common stock are substantially similar, except with respect to certain voting, conversion and other protective provisions.
+The class B common stock is entitled to eight votes per share and the class A common stock is entitled to one vote per share.
+The difference in the voting rights of our class A and class B common stock both before and after any distribution of our class B common stock by Cypress to its stockholders could reduce the value of our class A common stock to the extent that any investor or potential future purchaser of our common stock ascribes value to the right of our class B common stock to eight votes per share.
+The existence of two classes of common stock trading simultaneously in the public markets could result in less liquidity for either class of common stock than if there was only one class of our common stock being traded.